List of Fairfax County Public Schools middle schools: Frost Middle School

-All students at Frost are required to do community service (Service Learning Project) each quarter.
-Seventh graders must complete a number of hours for the school year, and eighth graders must complete 15–20 hours for the school year.
-Several teachers provide things for the students to do, and students may also choose to volunteer at a homeless shelter, soup kitchen, or similar.

 Frost is the site of Capital One's Junior Achievement Finance Park at Fairfax County.
 Eighth graders from neighboring schools often take field trips here.

-In 2007, Supreme Court Justice Antonin Scalia gave a lecture to the Seekers team at Frost.
+In 2007, U.S. Supreme Court Justice Antonin Scalia gave a lecture to the Seekers team at Frost.
 His grandson was a student there at the time.
 In 2011, Scalia gave another lecture to the Seekers team; his granddaughter was then a student there.

 In 2019, Frost started construction on an expansion and renovation of the school.
-It is expected to be completed in Fall-Winter 2023.
+The construction was completed in Winter 2023.

 Glasgow Middle School

-Glasgow Middle School (Region 2, grades 6–8) is part of the Fairfax County Public School system.
+Glasgow Middle School (Region 2, grades 6–8) is part of the Fairfax County Public Schools system.
 It was named for the novelist Ellen Glasgow.
 The school's mascot is the panther.
+The school colors are Blue and Grey.

 The majority of the students feed into Justice High School in Falls Church.
 A few students feed into other local high schools such as Annandale High School and Falls Church High School.
 Students have the option of testing for Thomas Jefferson High School for Science and Technology, and each year less than eleven students are offered admission to TJHSST (as of 2021).

 Students at Glasgow participate in the International Baccalaureate Middle Years Program (IBMYP), and work towards earning an International Baccalaureate (IB) diploma in high school.
 Glasgow also offers a Spanish Immersion program for students who have participated in an elementary school immersion program.
 Some students place into Glasgow for the immersion programs.

 Many students opt to stay after school on Mondays, Wednesdays, and Thursdays to participate in extracurricular activities.
 They participate in various academic teams such as Girls Engineering in Math and Science (GEMS), Science Olympiad, and Math Counts.
 NJHS (National Junior Honor Society), a service club, is also available, but only for the eighth grade.
 Various sports and games clubs are available.
 Students who demonstrate leadership skills and creativity can also run for the Student Government Association (SGA), which decides upcoming events for the school.
 Elections for representatives take place at the beginning of the year, while elections for officers, such as president, vice president, secretary, or treasurer, take place at the end of the year, for the following year.

 On January 29, 2008, Glasgow students moved to a new building, built behind the old one.
 It was originally scheduled to be moved into during winter break, but it was changed until after the second grading quarter ended.